 Small reductions in class size (for example, from 30 to 25 learners) are unlikely to be cost-effective relative to other strategies.

 Reducing class sizes for younger children may provide longer term benefits.

 Smaller classes only impact upon learning if the reduced numbers allow teachers to teach differently.
 Have you considered how you will adjust your teaching strategies and what professional development will be required?

-The gains from smaller class sizes are likely to come from the increased flexibility for organising learners and the quality and quantity of feedback the pupils receive (see Feedback).
-Have you considered how you will organise learning in smaller classes and how you will improve feedback to your pupils?
+The gains from smaller class sizes are likely to come from the increased flexibility for organising learners and the quality and quantity of feedback the learners receive (see Feedback).
+Have you considered how you will organise learning in smaller classes and how you will improve feedback to your learners?